There’s plenty of information out there that is simply false on the topic of web design. I’ve taken the liberty of debunking the most common myths:

 Most websites are staying away from Flash as the technology cannot be read by search engines for example.

 Your own images would present a unique picture of your brand, while stock photos could be bought by anyone.

-It might be the most visited one indeed; however you should spend just as many efforts on other pages as well.
+It might be the most visited one indeed; however, you should spend just as much effort on other pages as well.